brefphp/logger/README.md

 [![Build Status](https://img.shields.io/travis/brefphp/logger/master.svg?style=flat-square)](https://travis-ci.org/brefphp/logger)
 [![Latest Version](https://img.shields.io/github/release/bref/logger.svg?style=flat-square)](https://packagist.org/packages/bref/logger)

 Bref/Logger is a lightweight [PSR-3](https://www.php-fig.org/psr/psr-3/) logger for AWS Lambda.
-Messages are sent to stderr so that they end up in [CloudWatch](https://bref.sh/docs/environment/logs.html).
+Messages are sent to `stderr` so that they end up in [CloudWatch](https://bref.sh/docs/environment/logs.html).

 ## Why?

-As explained in [the Bref documentation](https://bref.sh/docs/environment/logs.html), logging in AWS Lambda means logging to stderr.
-Logs written to stderr are automatically sent to CloudWatch, AWS' solution to collect and view logs.
+As explained in [the Bref documentation](https://bref.sh/docs/environment/logs.html), logging in AWS Lambda means logging to `stderr`.
+Logs written to `stderr` are automatically sent to [CloudWatch](https://aws.amazon.com/cloudwatch/), AWS' solution to collect and view logs.

-While classic loggers like [Monolog](https://github.com/Seldaek/monolog) work fine, this logger comes as a simpler and lighter alternative.
+While classic loggers like [Monolog](https://github.com/Seldaek/monolog) work fine, this logger comes as a simpler and lighter alternative optimized for AWS Lambda.
 It does not require any configuration and currently contains a single class.

 Since it is [PSR-3](https://www.php-fig.org/psr/psr-3/) compliant, Bref/Logger is also compatible with any framework or library consuming a PSR-3 logger.